SulaimanSayyed21/h446Alevel/h446Alevel.md

 ## Implementing Design Part-C Step-1: Creating Test Page (4.6)

-- There is no change in practice and test page except when the script `topicScript.js` finds out that the call is coming from the `test.ejs` template, two buttons are drawn one to generate the questions and the other one is to start the test.
+The structure of both the practice and test pages remains largely unchanged.
+However, when the script `topicScript.js `detects a call from the `test.ejs` template, it dynamically generates two buttons: one to populate the questions and another to commence the test.

-- When taking a test 20 questions are  presented instead of 10 and when Answer button is pressed no indication is given the choice being right or wrong.
+During the test phase, the user is presented with 20 questions instead of the usual 10.
+Upon pressing the Answer button, no immediate feedback is provided regarding the correctness of the selected choice.
+The layout of the accordion interface remains consistent throughout this process.

-- To make the test interesting shuffling is done in the following manner:
+To enhance the test-taking experience, shuffling is implemented in the following sequence:
-    1. All four lessons are shuffled first so if the were in the order of `1,2,3 and 4` they are present in a different random order.
+  1. Firstly, all four lessons undergo shuffling, ensuring that their original order (e.g., 1, 2, 3, and 4) is randomized.
-    2. Then every lesson having 10 questions is dealt with and all questions present in each lesson are shuffled.
+  2. Subsequently, each lesson, containing 10 questions, is individually shuffled to ensure variety.
-    3. A pool is created and all questions are saved.
-The idea is that the question generator should generate random questions from the total available questions.
+  3. A pool is then formed, housing all the questions in a randomized order.
+This approach enables the question generator to draw from a diverse set of questions.

-- Since we have four lessons for each topic and each lesson has 10 question.
-Total questions available to the generator functions are `40` where duplicate keys are present.
-For example, each lesson has first question being represented as `id:q-1` would be repeated four times so are others.
+With four lessons per topic, each containing 10 questions, the total pool available to the question generator comprises 40 questions.
+It's important to note that duplicate keys would exist within this pool ( but not the contents ).
+For instance, the initial question in each lesson is denoted as `q-1` and is replicated four times, as are subsequent questions.

-- Out of forty questions only 20 unique questions are chosen.
-It is also made sure that one questions which has been picked up randomly does not get to be chosen again.
+From the pool of 40 questions, only 20 unique questions are selected.
+Furthermore, measures are implemented to prevent the re-selection of a question once it has been chosen randomly.
+This ensures a varied and engaging test-taking experience for the user.

 ### Shuffling Lessons (4.6.1)